captionpoint/captionpoint-plays/NO-SUCH-THING-chunked.md

 ## OLIVIA:
 Thanks so much for the cake, Ma … it’s been a fantastic birthday.
 Truly.

-(Olivia kisses Ren and, crossing out of the café, hurries over to meet Fallon.
-He has put the tray down and is pouring out tea.
-Olivia sits down and watches him.
-He hands her a cup.)

 ---

 ## OLIVIA:
 You have so many rituals.
 The way you pour the tea… raise, pour, raise, lower, pause, set down.
 You’re so gentle with the pot.

+---

 On most people that would be a habit.
 But on you it’s a ritual….
-I think I need a couple of nice rituals. … I think about you.
+I think I need a couple of nice rituals.

+---

+… I think about you.
 Off and on all day long.

 ---